 The sparse farming population grew after the establishment of a Chicago & North Western Railway station in nearby Niles Centre in 1891 (Americanized to Niles Center in 1910, then renamed to Skokie in 1940).

 |A Tessville Truck Vehicle Tag.|

-Tessville annexed land throughout the 1920s, finally stretching to Central Avenue on the west and Kedzie Avenue to the east (the land that Thillens Stadium sits on at Devon and Kedzie in Chicago was originally in Tessville).
+Tessville annexed land throughout the 1920s, finally stretching to Central Avenue on the west and Kedzie Avenue to the east (the land that Thillens Stadium (renamed "The Stadium at Devon and Kedzie") sat on at the east side of Kedzie at Devon Avenues, now in Chicago was originally in Tessville).
 During Prohibition, Tessville became a haven for speakeasies and gambling facilities.

 |Henry Proesel, Mayor of Tessville.|